Skip to main content

 External Users

 External users do not have access to log into the PlusPlus platform.
+This is different from Restricted Users, who can log in but only see content explicitly granted to them.

 Common use cases include: